freeCodeCamp/guide/src/pages/javascript/this-in-javascript/index.md

 The thing you must notice that is the `Point2D` function called with `new` keyword, and `this` reference is bound to `p1` object.
 So when a function is called with `new` keyword, it will create a new object and `this` reference will be bound to this object.

+Note: As you call a function with `new` keyword, we also call it as *constructor function*.

 ### Other resources

 - [javascriptissexy.com](http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/)